About the Artwork Truman Capote Irving Penn 1990x2000

 Irving Penn

-Irving Penn was an acclaimed American photographer known for his innovative and influential contributions to the fields of fashion, portraiture, and still-life photography.
+Irving Penn was an acclaimed American photographer known for his influential contributions to fashion, portraiture, and still-life photography.

 Biography of Irving Penn